-The \emph{lip expert} operates at mid-noise, supervised by an additional lip-sync loss $\mathcal{L}_{\text{sync}}$ using SyncNet~\citep{chung2016syncnet} for audio-visual alignment.
-The \emph{texture expert} works at low-noise with identity loss $\mathcal{L}_{\text{id}}$ computed against references using ArcFace~\citep{deng2019arcface} and CLIP~\citep{radford2021clip} features.
-To avoid hurting sync, we randomly disable audio cross-attention (probability 0.5) during texture tuning, computing texture supervision only under silent conditions.
+The \emph{lip expert} operates at mid-noise, where we incorporate an auxiliary SyncNet loss $\mathcal{L}_{\text{sync}}$ to enforce audio-visual alignment.
+The \emph{texture expert} functions at low-noise, additionally supervised by identity loss $\mathcal{L}_{\text{id}}$~\citep{deng2019arcface,radford2021clip} computed against references to refine fidelity.
+To avoid hurting sync, we randomly disable audio cross-attention ($p=0.5$) during texture tuning, applying texture supervision only on the silent branches.

-During inference, we activate each LoRA within its optimal timestep range: texture expert for $t \in [0, 0.3]$ and lip expert for $t \in [0.4, 0.8]$, ensuring each contributes where most effective.
-Details on the selection of timestep ranges can be found in Appendix~\ref{appendix_sec:multiphase_param}.
+During inference, we activate the texture ($t \in [0, 0.3]$) and lip ($t \in [0.4, 0.8]$) experts within their most effective ranges.
+Timestep selection details are provided in Appendix~\ref{appendix_sec:multiphase_param}.